Managing cost groups

 4. To finalize the update, click Proceed → Continue.

-Cost uplift adjustment
+Cost adjustment

-Cost uplift adjustment.png
+Cost adjustment.png

-configuration.png
+Cost adjustment configuration.png

-Apply for child groups - Enabling this option will override the cost uplift adjustment settings for the child groups.
+Apply for child groups - Enabling this option will override the cost adjustment settings for the child groups.

 Health indicator

-• The health status of a Cost group in the tree view is based on the Group budget monitoring alert incidents for the current date.
+• The health status of a cost group in the tree view is based on the Group budget monitoring alert incidents for the current date.

-• Closing all open incidents from the present date will update the Cost group status to healthy.
+• Closing all open incidents from the present date will update the cost group status to healthy.

 Below is an illustration showing the health status of a cost group changing to healthy after manually closing all active Group budget incidents from the present date: